microsoft/lisa/docs/contributing.md

 ### Contribute fixing or extension

-If you think there is a bug, and want to fix it.
+If there is a bug and you want to fix it.
 Feel free to submit a pull request.
 We will review it proactively.
-Once it's signed off, we will merge the change.
+Once it's approved, we will merge it.

-If there is any extension is needed by others, submit a pull request.
+If there is any extension is needed, submit a pull request.

 Learn more on [development guideline](./development.md).

 ### Contribute feature

-Please file an issue to describe why the feature is needed, and how it will be implemented.
-Once we agree on that, follow [Contribute fixing or extension](#contribute-fixing-or-extension) to implement it.
+Please file an issue to describe why a feature is needed, and how to implement.
+Once we agree on that, follow [contribute fixing or extension](#contribute-fixing-or-extension) to implement.

 ## Code of Conduct